benpoulson/grunt-schema-markup/README.md

 # grunt-schema-markup

-> A HTML preprocessor for markup schema
+> A Grunt preprocessor to easily add schema.org markup to HTML templates.

+> Search engines including Bing, Google, Yahoo! and Yandex rely on this markup to improve the display of search results, making it easier for people to find the right Web pages.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`